 This also works when using public WiFi, which is more vulnerable to security breaches than a residential internet connection.

 ISPs having access to your IP address are not the only threat to data privacy.
 Your apps also pose a potential risk.

 Every app that has location services can track your real-time whereabouts.
 Facebook and Google use your smartphone’s GPS to pinpoint your location.
 In the wrong hands, you can be in a world of trouble even if you’re not doing anything illegal.

 You can experience high-level security via encryption with a reliable VPN service.
-Even when someone intercepts your data, all they would get is unusable text and characters.
+Even when someone intercepts your data, they would get unusable text and characters.

 Access To Region-locked Content